smatechnologies/ibm-i-agent-docs/docs/operator-replay/virtual-devices.md

 |  [**F1=Dev/IpAddr instructions   **F3=Exit  F5=Refresh  F12=Cancel   | |  F24=More keys]{style="font-weight: normal;color: #000000;"}         |
 +----------------------------------------------------------------------+

-The F1=Dev/IpAddr instructions below (adapted from this screen format\'s Help text) describe how the Telnet exit program uses this configuration.
+The F1=Dev/IpAddr instructions below (adapted from this screen format's Help text) describe how the Telnet exit program uses this configuration.

 This display format is used only to register a device name and an IP address.
 This display function does not create either a virtual device description or an IP address interface.
-Those can be created manually or with the assistance of the Agent\'s configuration prompts, accessed from the Operator Replay Configuration function, as described below.
+Those can be created manually or with the assistance of the Agent's configuration prompts, accessed from the Operator Replay Configuration function, as described below.
 These objects do not have to exist when they are registered in the User Management function, but they must exist before this type of User